Kseen715/highlighted-repos/README.md

 - [qBittorrent](https://github.com/qbittorrent/qBittorrent) - BitTorrent client in Qt
 - [scn2](http://www.steffengerlach.de/freeware/) - this tool uses a sunburst chart to display the usage of your hard disk or other media
 - [vcsi](https://github.com/amietn/vcsi) - tool to generate video contact sheets (image composed of video capture thumbnails arranged on a grid)
-- [Fastfetch](https://github.com/fastfetch-cli/fastfetch) - a neofetch-like tool for fetching system information and displaying it prettily
 <div id="auto-sort-end"/>

 ## Libs